 A judgment may be enforced by any means available for the enforcement of a monetary civil judgment.
+See Chapter 10 of the Civil Deskbook for more information.

 In addition, the owner or operator of the vehicle is required to submit a certified copy of the final judgment to the Texas Department of Licensing and Regulation (TDLR), which shall: